 - Consider if you need to give any context; for example managers and colleagues behaviour that led up to you losing your temper.

 - Your services and any unblemished record

 - Good conduct and or client praise.

-If you need help to prepare, feel your investigation has been unfair or disciplinary hearing flawed download the HR Solver app today and access support and advice from our HR experts.
+If you need help to prepare, feel your investigation has been unfair or disciplinary hearing flawed access support and advice from our HR experts today.
 We can help you with the next steps and with making your points to your employer in any appeal or disciplinary hearing.

 Also you can download our FREE disciplinary hearing checklist below.
 This will give you extra tips and ideas on how to prepare for your meeting, including prepping your companion.